Exploration Pathways

 PATHWAY 7: INVESTIGATION & INQUIRY

 Majors in this area concentrate on exploration and discovery using knowledge of physical and life sciences.
 Students who are strong in foundational math and science courses, have a curiosity about the world around them, and seek to use research to advance society may want to explore majors in this category.
-These students typically have an interest in research, working in a lab, and wanting to learn "how stuff works.”
+These students typically have an interest in research and wanting to learn "how stuff works.”
 They are curious about nature, biology, machines, physical laws, etc., and like problem-solving and/or puzzles.

 Holland Type: Investigative